 "All men are by nature equal, made all of the same earth by one Workman; and however we deceive ourselves, as dear unto God is the poor peasant as the mighty prince."
 [Plato]

-With regard to citations, my work has received over 2100 citations (including self citations), and has obtained awards for best papers at several conferences.
-My h-index on Google Scholar is 26.
+With regard to citations, as per google scholar (https://scholar.google.com/citations?user=Mz4IbXgAAAAJ&hl=en), my work has received over 3900 citations (including self citations), and has obtained awards for best papers at seven international conferences (twice at ESEM).
+My h-index on Google Scholar is 36.

-I have given keynotes and invited talks at numerous events, and have been a member in the program committee of 120+ International & regional conferences, and 40+ international & regional workshops.
+I have given to date 10 keynotes (another one still to happen) at international and local conferences and workshops, and invited talks at numerous events.
+In addition, I have been a member in the program committee of 150+ International & regional conferences, and 40+ international & regional workshops.

 I love what I do, being it collaborating on research with other colleagues, supervising Masters and PhD students, lecturing, revieweing papers, organsing & chairing events... it's all great fun!